History of the Organization

 Each year the Oklahoma Military Heritage Foundation selects ten Oklahomans to be inducted into the Oklahoma Military Hall of Fame (OMHF) from many nominees submitted by nominators from across the country.
 The criteria for the rating system are threefold: (1) the military record of the individual, to include heroic and/or extraordinary leadership action, service or sacrifice, principal awards achieved; (2) civilian public service and/or patriotic service, to include civic work, service to veterans, projects influencing or motivating youth, helping the handicapped or disabled, community improvements, and leadership positions, etc; and (3) an established Oklahoma connection.

-Since 1999 the OMHF has recognized 145 local heroes and groups, of which 100 are officers, 42 enlisted, and 3 'other.'
-These distinguished military personnel include 89 Army, 12 Navy, 18 Marines, 23 Air Force, 3 groups, 1 NASA and 1 Frontiersman.
-24 of the 145 inductees are recipients of the Medal of Honor.
-Sometimes a unit is given recognition such as in 2002 when the 10th U.S. Cavalry "Buffalo Soldiers" were honored, in 2005 when the Oklahoma Military Academy in Claremore was recognized and in 2011 and 2012 when different Tribes were recognized for their service as Code Talkers during WWI and WWII.
+Since 1999 the OMHF has recognized 179 local heroes and groups, of which 117 are officers, 55 enlisted, and 7 'groups/others.'
+These distinguished military personnel include Army, Navy, Marines, Air Force, 6 groups, 1 NASA and 1 Frontiersman.
+Of the 179 inductees, 31 are recipients of the Medal of Honor, and 11 are recipients of the MG Douglas O. Dollar Distinguished Service Award.
+Sometimes a unit is given recognition, such as the 10th U.S. Cavalry Regiment "Buffalo Soldiers" (2002); the Oklahoma Military Academy in Claremore (2005); ROTC's centennial (2016); and the Oklahoma National Guard (2017).
+Several Native American Tribes have been recognized in the form of individual servicemen, as well as groups, including the Comanche Code Talkers (2011); the Choctaw Code Talkers (2012); and the Pawnee Code Talkers (2015) for their service during WWI and WWII.

 The Oklahoma Military Heritage Foundation has formed an important partnership with the Oklahoma History Center.
 Without this partnership we would not have a base of operation and a permanent site within the Oklahoma Military History Display Area.